-If your phosphene does not follow the usual cycle as we describe it, it indicates a physiological disturbance which could be caused by different factors: lack of sleep, depression, the use of medication or more rarely, an ocular or neurological problem.
+If your phosphene does not follow the usual cycle as we describe it, it indicates a physiological disturbance that could be caused by different factors: lack of sleep, depression, the use of medication, or more rarely, an ocular or neurological problem.

 14 - The size of my phosphene is very small.

 The size of the phosphene is in proportion to the angular diameter of the light source.
-With a Phosphenic Lamp of 18cms diameter (7 inches), placed at a distance of 1.50 meters (5 feet), the size of the phosphene in the field of vision will be optimal.
+With a Phosphenic Lamp of 18cm diameter (7 inches), placed at a distance of 1.50m (5 feet), the size of the phosphene in the field of vision will be optimal.

-15 - How can I produce a co-phosphene or phosphene associated to lighting?
+15 - How can I produce a co-phosphene or phosphene associated with lighting?

 16 - How can I observe the diffuse glow?